Originally published in IEEE Security and Privacy Magazine

 A central and critical aspect of the computer security problem is a software problem.
 Software defects with security ramifications—including implementation bugs such as buffer overflows and design flaws such as inconsistent error handling—promise to be with us for years.
 All too often, malicious intruders can hack into systems by exploiting software defects.
 Internet-enabled software applications present the most common security risk encountered today, with software’s ever-expanding complexity and extensibility adding further fuel to the fire.
 By any measure, security holes in software are common, and the problem is growing: CERT Coordination Center identified 4,129 reported vulnerabilities in 2003 (a 70% increase over 2002, and an almost fourfold increase since 2001)[2,3].

-Software security best practices leverage good software engineering practice and involve thinking about security early in the software lifecycle, knowing and understanding common threats (including language-based flaws and pitfalls), designing for security and subjecting all software artifacts to thorough objective risk analyses and testing.
+Software security best practices leverage good software engineering practice and involve thinking about security early in the software development lifecycle, knowing and understanding common threats (including language-based flaws and pitfalls), designing for security and subjecting all software artifacts to thorough objective risk analyses and testing.
 Let’s look at how software security fits into the overall concept of operational security and examine some best practices for building security in.

 Application security means many different things to many different people.
 In IEEE Security & Privacy magazine, it has come to mean the protection of software after it’s already built.
 Although the notion of protecting software is an important one, it’s just plain easier to protect something that is defect-free than something riddled with vulnerabilities.